-Replace the previous larger shim (shim bone clamp) and any other thinner shims that went over the clamp 133-5503 (Bone clamp thin) and place this assembly inside the two segment assembly, fix to the aluminium segment using 2x M6 x 16 BHCS and 2x M6 x 18 BHCS to the blue segment.
-See Figure 36.
+Replace the previous large shim (shim bone clamp) and any other thinner shims that went over the clamp 133-5503 (Bone clamp thin) and place this assembly inside the two segment assembly, fix to the aluminium segment using 2x M6 x 16 BHCS and 2x M6 x 18 BHCS to the blue segment.
+See Figure 69.
 Slide or push these two segments over the top of the bone.
-There should be no end play on the bone.
+Check there is no gap between the bone and the rubber buffer by looking through the holes in the side of the end aluminium segment.
+If there is this should be packed so that there is no bone end play.
 If the fit is loose over either of the segments add a 0.05 shim until the fit is tight on both segments.
-A higher push force will probably be needed for this fit as the inner dimension of the two segments may not be identical, placing the leg on the ground with assembly base 133-8129 and pushing with two hands down on the two segments may be necessary.
+A higher push force will probably be needed for this fit as the inner dimension of the two segments may not be identical, placing the leg on the ground with assembly base 133-8129 and pushing with two hands down on the two segments.
 Once fit is tight, tighten all eight screws to 3 Nm.

-Figure 35.
+Figure 68 .
 Typical shim arrangement with .05 shim inside captive shim